chensxb97/clickhouse-client/README.md

-# ClickHouse Client
+# Clickhouse Client

-This project explores the clickhouse-connect Python library for interacting with Clickhouse.
+This project explores the clickhouse-connect Python library and how it handles errors when communicating with Clickhouse.

 ## Prerequisites
 - Docker